bmeurant/technical-docs/software-architecture/api-paradigms/grpc.md

 ---
 # gRPC

 gRPC (gRPC Remote Procedure Call) is a modern, high-performance, open-source RPC framework developed by Google.
 It is a powerful evolution of the traditional [[rpc|RPC]] pattern, addressing many of its original drawbacks by providing streaming, strong typing, and high efficiency.
-It uses **Protocol Buffers (Protobuf)** as its interface definition language (IDL) and data serialization format, and it is built on top of [[communication-protocols#Evolution: HTTP/2 and HTTP/3|HTTP2]].
+It uses **Protocol Buffers (Protobuf)** as its interface definition language (IDL) and data serialization format, and it is built on top of [[http#HTTP Versions|HTTP2]].

 gRPC is commonly used for high-performance communication between internal [[microservices]].